cloud-ark/kubeplus/Guidelines.md

 that show Object composition tree for custom resource instances built leveraging this information.

-## 9) Make your Custom Resource type definitions compliant with Kube OpenAPI
+## 9) Make your Custom Resource Type definitions compliant with Kube OpenAPI

 Kubernetes API details are documented using Swagger v1.2 and OpenAPI.
 [Kube OpenAPI](https://github.com/kubernetes/kube-openapi) supports a subset of OpenAPI features to satisfy kubernetes use-cases.
 As Operators extend Kubernetes API, it is important to follow Kube OpenAPI features to provide consistent user experience.
 Following actions are required to comply with Kube OpenAPI.

-Add documentation on your type definition and on the various fields in it.
+Add documentation on your custom resource Type definition and on the various fields in it.
 The field names need to be defined using following pattern:
 Kube OpenAPI name validation rules expect the field name in Go code and field name in JSON to be exactly same with just the first letter in different case (Go code requires CamelCase, JSON requires camelCase).